-Affordable Housing Affordable housing: Social rented, affordable rented and intermediate housing, provided to eligible households whose needs are not met by the market.
+Affordable Affordable housing: Social rented, affordable rented and intermediate Housing housing, provided to eligible households whose needs are not met by the market.
 Eligibility is determined with regard to local incomes and local house prices.
 Affordable housing should include provisions to remain at an affordable price for future eligible households or for the subsidy to be recycled for alternative affordable housing provision.
-A full definition is available on page 50 of the National Planning Policy Framework .
-For the purpose of calculating the number of affordable homes per site, the standard mathematical rounding off approach should be used. e.g. 15% of $5 = 0.75 = 1$ house.
-Amenity A positive element or elements that contribute to the overall character or enjoyment of an area.
-For example, open land, trees, historic buildings and the inter-relationship between them, or less tangible factors such as tranquillity.
-Amenity Green- space Open land, often landscaped, that makes a positive contribution to the appearance of an area or improves the quality of the lives of people living or working within the locality.
-It often provides opportunities for activities such as sports, and can serve other purposes such as reducing the noise from a busy road or providing shelter from prevailing winds.
-Archaeological Assessment / Evaluation An assessment of the potential archaeological interest of a site or building.
-This can be either a desk-based assessment or a field assessment, involving ground survey and small-scale pits or trial trenching carried out by professionally qualified archaeologist(s) looking for historical remains.
-Article 4 Direction Direction removing some or all permitted development rights, for example within a conservation area or curtilage of a listed building.
+A full definition is available on page 50 of the National Planning Policy Framework.
+For the purpose of calculating the number of affordable homes per site, the standard mathematical rounding off approach should be used. e.g. 15% of 5 = 0.75 = 1 house.
+Amenity A positive element or elements that contribute to the overall character Amenity or enjoyment of an area.
+For example, open land, trees, historic buildings and the inter-relationship between them, or less tangible Amonity Croon factors such as tranquillity.
+Amenity Green- Open land, often landscaped, that makes a positive contribution to the space appearance of an area or improves the quality of the lives of people living or working within the locality.
+It often provides opportunities for activities such as sports, and can serve other purposes such as reducing the noise from a busy road or providing shelter from prevailing A winds.
+Archaeological An assessment of the potential archaeological interest of a site or Assessment / building.
+This can be either a desk-based assessment or a field Evaluation assessment, involving ground survey and small-scale pits or trial trenching carried out by professionally qualified archaeologist(s) looking for historical remains.
+Article 4 Direction removing some or all permitted development rights, for Direction example within a conservation area or curtilage of a listed building.
 Article 4 directions are issued by local planning authorities.
-Biodiversity The whole variety of life encompassing all genetics, species and ecosystem variations, including plants and animals.
-Biodiversity Action Plan (BAP) A strategy prepared for a local area aimed at conserving and enhancing biological diversity.
-Brownfield Land and Sites See 'Previously-Developed Land'.
-Buffer Zone An area of land separating certain types of development from adjoining sensitive land uses.
-Character A term relating to the appearance of any rural or urban location in terms of its landscape, layout of streets, architectural/vernacular style and open spaces, often giving places their own distinct identity.
+Diadivaraity Biodiversity The whole variety of life encompassing all genetics, species and ecosystem variations, including plants and animals.
+D: 1: '1 Biodiversity A strategy prepared for a local area aimed at conserving and enhancing Action Plan (BAP) biological diversity.
+Brownfield Land See 'Previously-Developed Land'. and Sites Buffer Zone An area of land separating certain types of development from adjoining sensitive land uses.
+Character A term relating to the appearance of any rural or urban location in terms of its landscape, layout of streets, architectural/vernacular style and Coaloscopos open spaces, often giving places their own distinct identity.
 Coalescence The merging or coming together of separate towns or villages to form a single entity.
-Commitments (or committed development) All land with current planning permission or allocated in adopted development plans for development (particularly residential development).
+Commitments All land with current planning permission or allocated in adopted (or committed development plans for development (particularly residential development) development).
 Community Benefits made by developers of major renewable energy projects to